Historic conservation opportunity

 that will make a difference

-The Bering River coal tract – the 12,000-acres now owned by the Korean Alaska Development Corporation (KADCO), is desirable because it has a high-grade bituminous coal subsurface resource that is aggressively sought after by Asian countries for fuel.
-The principal owner, Dr. Joo Shin, is a willing seller and has become essentially a conservationist, much to the consternation of his shareholders.
+11,000 acres of coal tract are for sale.
+Located in the Bering, Martin and Copper River watershed – prime wild salmon habitat – the tract is currently owned by the Korean Alaska Development Corporation (KADCO) and is desirable because it has a high-grade bituminous coal subsurface resource that is aggressively sought after by Asian countries for fuel.
+The principal owner, Dr. Joo Shin, is a willing seller and, much to the consternation of his shareholders, has become a conservationist, desiring to see this land retired with conservation easements and the coal kept in the ground.

 • The Bering River KADCO tract asking price is $15.8M.

-• In light of this, we have allied with The Pinchot Institute for Conservation and have a trust account for holding the private funding.
+• EPC has allied with The Pinchot Institute for Conservation and have a trust account for holding the private funding.
 This account has a binding legal caveat of funding protection.
 All funding will be safe with strict oversight until the transfer or there will be a refund.

-• Regarding the surrounding landowner, the Chugach Alaska Corporation (CAC), which is an Alaskan Native corporation that was formed by the Alaska Native Claims Settlement Act (1971).
-This region, along with the Bering River KADCO tract represents the only private surface and subsurface inholdings in a magnificent region that supports the rare wild Copper River salmon runs.
+• The Bering River KADCO tract represents the only private surface and subsurface inholding in a magnificent region that supports the unique wild Copper River salmon runs.

-• The KADCO tract must be settled first, during this administration.
-It will set the value and the stage for one of the most important and largest conservation opportunities in the United States.
+• The sale of the KADCO tract must be settled.
+It will set the value and the stage for one of the most important and largest conservation opportunities in the United States and Internationally.

 This is an opportunity investment in forever, and the time is now.

 Personal presentations can be arranged.
-Note that any of our Bering Coal team, including Theodore Roosevelt IV, Jane Goodall, Gifford Pinchot III or Dune Lankard, may be contacted for endorsement and discussion.
+Note that any of our Bering Coal team, including Theodore Roosevelt IV, Jane Goodall, Gifford Pinchot III or Dune Lankard, may be contacted for endorsement, meeting and discussion.

 Campaign Partners sound off: